Tokenizer

 Explain like I'm 12

 It's like cutting a sandwich into bite-sized pieces so you can eat it.
-The tokenizer cuts your text into little chunks (tokens) so the AI can 'digest' and understand it.
+The tokenizer cuts your words into little chunks the AI can 'digest' — and different AIs cut their sandwiches differently.

 In context